The central limit theorem for Markov processes that are exponentially ergodic in the bounded-Lipschitz norm: An example of application to some PDMPs

-where $\bar{\mu}=\mu\otimes\delta_0$ and $\mu\in\mathcal{M}_1(X)$ stands for the initial measure of $\Phi$ (and thus of $\Psi$).
+where $\bar{\mu}=\mu\otimes\delta_0$, and $\mu\in\mathcal{M}_1(X)$ stands for the initial measure of $\Phi$ (and thus of $\Psi$).
 Importantly, \eqref{e:tau} implies that the increments $\Delta\tau_n:=\tau_{n}-\tau_{n-1}$, $n\in\n$, form a sequence of independent and exponentially distributed random variables with the same rate $\lambda$, and therefore $\tau_n\uparrow\infty$, as $n\to\infty$, $\pr_{\bar{\mu}}$-a.s. (which, in turn, yields that \eqref{def:Pt} is well-defined).

 It is not hard to check that $\Psi$, defined as above, is a (piecewise-deterministic) time-homogeneous Markov process.
-In the remainder of the paper, the transition semigroup of this process will be denoted by $\{P(t)\}_{t\in\mathbb{R}_+}$.
+Clearly, such a process is {progressively} measurable, as it has right-continuous sample paths.
+In the remainder of the paper, $\{P(t)\}_{t\in\mathbb{R}_+}$ will stand for the transition semigroup of this process.
+Let us emphasize here that, since $\{P(t)\}_{t\in\mathbb{R}_+}$ is stochastically continuous (at $t=0$) by \cite[Lemma 5.1 (iii)]{ergodic_pdmp}, it indeed satisfies also the last condition required in the definition of transition semigroup adopted in this paper, i.e., the map $(t,x)\mapsto P(t)(x,A)$ is $\mathcal{B}(\mathbb{R}_+\times E)/\mathcal{B}(\mathbb{R})$-measurable (see \cite[Proposition 3.4.5]{worm_thesis}).